Tûranor PlanetSolar

-MS Tûranor PlanetSolar, known under the project name PlanetSolar, founded by the Swiss explorer Raphaël Domjan, is the largest solar-powered boat in the world and launched on 31 March 2010.
+MS Tûranor PlanetSolar, after May 23, 2025 known as the Porrima P111, was previously known under the project name PlanetSolar, founded by the Swiss explorer Raphaël Domjan, and relaunched on May 23, 2025 in Kaohsiung, Taiwan is the largest solar-powered boat in the world originally launched on 31 March 2010.
 The vessel was designed and engineered by LOMOcean Marine.
 In May 2012, the vessel became the first solar electric vehicle ever to circumnavigate the globe taking 584 days between 2010 and 2012.

 The boat was renamed Race for Water in 2015, after the name of the foundation which then operated the vessel and was dedicated to water conservation missions and to protect the oceans from plastic pollution.
 In 2021, new owners Porrima projects renamed the ship Porrima.

 In September 2022, Porrima ran aground in India and was heavily damaged.

 Technical characteristics

 The 31-metre boat is covered by 537 m^{2} of solar panels rated at 93 kWp, which in turn connect to two electric motors, one in each hull.
 There are 8.5 tons of lithium-ion batteries in the ship's two hulls.
 The boat's shape allows it to reach speeds of up to 10 kn.
 The hull was model tested in wind tunnels and was tank tested to determine its hydrodynamics and aerodynamics.
 The boat was designed to be used as a luxury yacht after the record attempt was finished.
 The vessel was later used as an Ambassador for the project Race for Water.

 The boat is registered in Switzerland and was financed by a German entrepreneur, Immo Ströher and designed and engineered by New Zealand naval architects LOMOcean Marine.
 Construction cost was €15 million.
 The name Tûranor, derived from J.R.R.
 Tolkien's novel The Lord of the Rings, translates to "The Power of the Sun".